 Walk on Canada's longest foot suspension bridge then try the zipline.
 This is the longest zipline in Ontario, in fact it is the longest, fastest and highest single zipline in Canada.
-At half a mile long, 175 feet high and reaching speeds in excess of 45 mph, zip down the centre of the canyon for an exhilarating 60 second thrill ride.
+At half a mile long, 175 feet high and reaching speeds in excess of 45 mph, zip down the centre of the canyon for an exhilarating 60-second thrill ride.
 While there, take a walk on Canada’s longest foot suspension bridge, which extends over 600 feet across the canyon and hangs at a height of 152 feet above the canyon floor.

 Take a chairlift to the top then soar 2,075 feet down to the bottom strapped into a high-tech zipline chair, reaching speeds up to 45 km per hour on Horseshoe Resort’s Mega Zip.

-Reach speeds over 60 km per hour on 3 ziplines totaling 3,100 feet over Astrolabe Lake.
+Reach speeds over 60 km per hour on 3 ziplines totalling 3,100 feet over Astrolabe Lake.
 The first zipline is 658 feet, the second 1,125 feet and the last 1,315 feet.
 Logos Land Resort is a great place for family vacations with the zipline and waterpark plus RV camping, a campground and luxury accommodation.

 Take a flight without feathers.
 On four parallel ziplines that face the American and Canadian Horseshoe Falls, riders soar across the sky at speeds of 70+ kph (40+ mph) along the edge of the Niagara gorge.
 New night-time illumination zipline available.
 Open March to November.

-10 of the Best Aerial Adventure Parks in Ontario
+Aerial Adventure Parks

-This treetop adventure park has 6 different courses from Junior to Advanced plus a Full Zip.
+This treetop adventure park has six different courses from Junior to Advanced plus a Full Zip.
 Each course has 13 to 16 aerial games – ladders, ropes, wobbly bridges and more.
 The Big Zip is a 1,100 foot tandem zipline.

 A fun and thrilling experience of suspended obstacles, ladders, nets, bridges and dozens of ziplines high above the world-famous whirlpool and Niagara gorge.